-- ensure that non-peer-reviewed sections of their journal are clearly identified
+- ensure that non-peer-reviewed sections of their journal are identified

-- adopt processes that encourage accuracy, completeness and clarity of research reporting (e.g. technical editing, use of CONSORT checklist for randomised trials1,2)
+- adopt processes that encourage accuracy, completeness, and clarity of research reporting (e.g. technical editing, use of CONSORT checklist for randomized trials1,2)

 - consider developing a transparency policy to encourage maximum disclosure about the provenance of non- research articles3